-The University has a responsibility to consider very carefully any decision to provide products and services to students, faculty, staff, private organizations, or the public at large, particularly when the products and services to be provided might compete with similar products or services offered by the private sector.
+The University has a responsibility to carefully consider any decision to provide products and services to students, faculty, staff, private organizations, or the public at large, particularly when the products and services to be provided might compete with similar products or services offered by the private sector.
 Some degree of competition between the University and the private sector may be unavoidable, even when the University is engaged in the narrowest pursuit of its instructional, research and public service missions.
 However, in all cases where a potentially competitive situation exists, the University must consider the concerns of affected private businesses and act with sensitivity and good faith regarding those concerns.

 Upon referral from the chancellor, the chairperson of the competition review committee will schedule a meeting of the committee at the earliest possible convenience of the committee’s members.
 The committee’s charge will be to:

-3. Recommend to the chancellor, in a timely manner, a course of action which specifically addresses:
+- Recommend to the chancellor, in a timely manner, a course of action which specifically addresses:

 Criteria for Judging the Appropriateness of Competitive Activities